Jake40286/hunt-random-legendary-hunter/README.md

-# Hunt Showdown Random Hunter Selector
+# Hunt Showdown Legendary Hunter Randomizer

-This project is a web-based random hunter selector for the video game Hunt Showdown.
-It allows the user to select eligible hunters from a provided list, and then randomly selects one of those hunters upon request.
+The Hunt Showdown Legendary Hunter Randomizer is a simple, intuitive, and interactive tool that randomly selects a legendary hunter from the game Hunt Showdown.
+This tool aims to help users who are indecisive or simply want a randomized selection.

 ## Features

-- Display a list of all the legendary hunters in Hunt Showdown.
+- A complete list of legendary hunters from Hunt Showdown.
-- Allow the user to select hunters that will be eligible for random selection.
-- Display a button that, when clicked, randomly selects one of the eligible hunters and displays it on the screen.
-- Remember the user's selection of eligible hunters across page reloads using localStorage.
+- An interactive selection interface allowing users to select or deselect any hunter.
+The selected hunters are highlighted.
+- A "Roll a Random Hunter" button to randomly select a hunter from the selected ones.
+- The selections are saved in the browser's local storage, so they persist across sessions.
+- Aesthetic and easy-to-use interface with a column-wise arrangement of hunters for a better visual experience.

-## How it Works
+## Implementation

-When the page loads, it displays two boxes.
-The left box contains a list of all the legendary hunters in Hunt Showdown.
-The user can click on any of the hunters in this box to move them to the right box, which represents the eligible hunters for random selection.

-There is also a button on the page labeled "Roll a Random Hunter".
-When clicked, this button will randomly select one of the hunters in the right box (if there are any) and display their name underneath the button.

-The selection of eligible hunters is stored in the user's browser using the localStorage Web API.
-This allows the selection to persist across page reloads.
-When the page is reloaded, it will load the selection from localStorage and display the selected hunters in the right box.
+This web tool is implemented using HTML, CSS, and JavaScript.
+The CSS styles have been updated to provide a column-wise layout and better user experience.

+The JavaScript handles user interaction, selection persistence using the local storage, and the random selection of a hunter.

 ## How to Use

-To use this project, simply open the HTML file in your web browser.
-Select the hunters you want to be eligible for random selection by clicking on their names in the left box.
-Once you've made your selection, click the "Roll a Random Hunter" button to select a random hunter from your selection.

-## Technologies Used

-This project is written in HTML, CSS, and JavaScript.
-It uses the localStorage Web API to store the user's selection of eligible hunters.
+- Select your preferred hunters from the list.
+You can select as many as you want.
+The selected hunters will be highlighted.
+- Click the "Roll a Random Hunter" button.
+The randomly selected hunter will be displayed.
+- Your selections are automatically saved and will be available for the next session.

+Enjoy the randomization and may the odds be in your favor in the swamps of Hunt Showdown!